binarymax/heimdall/README.md

 }
 ```

 Our hex resource also validates for us.
-Visiting http://example.com/hex/foobar returns the following JSON:
+Visiting http://example.com/hex/foobar returns the following error JSON:

 ```js
 {